dominikpanzer/RESULT-for-ABAP/README.md

 ```
 ### Creating failures
 ```
-* create a result which indicates a failure DATA(result) = zcl_result=>fail( ).
+* create a RESULT which indicates a FAILURE DATA(result) = zcl_result=>fail( ).
 * with an error message
 DATA(result) = zcl_result=>fail('a wild errror occurred').